rybafish/remoteVolume/README.md

 ![](/img/00_main_app.png)

+In addition to master volume level you can send Next, Play/Pause, Previous, Left, Space, Right buttons to control your playback on the PC.

-No app required on the phone, only run a server part on your PC.
+No app required on the phone, only the server needs to be running on your PC.

-On the phone you just need to create a bookmark and use your mobile to adjust the PC master volume.
+On the phone you will need to create a bookmark and you will be able to use it almost as a regular app.

-PC and mobile need to be connected to the same WiFi network.
+Of course, the PC and mobile need to be connected to the same WiFi network.

 Step by step instruction below.